 Database Record Exists/Database Record Modified.

 This condition can be used to trigger SQL reports based on records or record changes in your database.
 For example, the Accounting Department now has a need to send out invoices as soon as an order has be placed in the system.
 As opposed to running a batch of invoices each day, management wants invoices delivered to the customers in real time.
 With Event Driven Subscriptions, these invoices can be delivered to each customer in real time.
 Imagine your SSRS report (the invoice report) having a parameter such as orderID or Customer Number.
-The Event Based Schedule in SQL-RD will monitor a table or view in the SQL database for new orders.
+The Event Based Schedule in PBRS will monitor a table or view in the SQL database for new orders.
 If an order appears, the Event Based schedule will run the report or invoice given the corresponding order number or customer number, then deliver the invoice to the customer’s corresponding email address, fax machine, and so forth.
 The Event Based Schedule can also monitor for changes in records.
-If a database record has been modified, SQL-RD will trigger the report; running the report given the altered parameters, report recipient, and more.
+If a database record has been modified, PBRS will trigger the report; running the report given the altered parameters, report recipient, and more.

 File Exists/File Modified.